evkx/evkx.github.io/content/models/lotus/emeya/Emeya/_index.md

 You can choose two seat types for the second row in the Lotus Emeya.

 The standard option is a three-seat bench with a 40:20:40 split where you can fold each section separately to increase the cargo space.
-In addition, the following functionalities are available:
+Additional functionalities include:

 - [Heating](../../../../technology/seats/adjustment/#heating) (optional)
 - [Ventilation](../../../../technology/seats/adjustment/#ventilation) (optional)

 The second option is twin [executive seats](../../../../technology/seats/types/#twin-executive-seats).
-In addition, the following functionalities are available:
+Additional functionalities include:

 {{< sitefiguresized thumb="models/lotus/emeya/emeya/secondrowseats_1_st.jpg" title="Lotus Emeya" width="3000" height="1687"  >}}